statisticsnorway/bong-rawdata-collection/README.md

 ## Modules

 * Client - THe CLI Application
-* Commons - Common files parsing, database and producer capabilities
+* API - Common files parsing, database and producer capabilities
-* Bong producer modules: NG, Coop and Rema 1000
+* Producer modules: Bong and KAG (Karakterer Avsluttende Grunnskole)

 ## How it works